lloduye/JavaScript-Projects/README.md

 # JavaScript-Projects
-Repository for all my JavaScript course assignments and projects.
+This is a repository for all my JavaScript Course assignments and projects.